SyrusFarris/password-generator/README.md

 # Password Generator

+# Description
+This is the 3rd challende for the Web Development bootcamp where I have created a password generator that can be used by a user to create a password that can contain spcial characters, lower case, upper case, variable length between 8-128 characters, and numbers.
+The user will follow a series of prompts and based off of these prompts generate a password that will for the instructions the user has given.

+# Difficulties
+I struggled with creating a functions that interacted appropriately with the chosen prompts that the user can select to accuratley display what the user wanted within their password.
+I had to reach out to other students in the bootcamp to combat this and their help was tremendous.
+This resulted in me having to create another repository where I had to move majority of my previous code from earlier attempts in to this one.

 # User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria